Special Options for Study

 The following guidelines normally apply to the assignment of credits:

 1) The number of credit hours earned is contingent upon the number of hours worked at the work site.
 Forty-five hours of work are required to earn one credit hour of academic credit.

 2) The grade in the practicum or cooperative education course is based on supervisor feedback as reported in the evaluation.

 Students should contact the Career Services Office for information concerning the Cooperative Education and practicum experience.

 Online and hybrid courses

-Online courses are delivered exclusively through the web; hybrid courses require that students attend classes half of the time and access much of the material online.
+Online courses are delivered exclusively through the web.
+Be aware that some online courses may have required, scheduled online meeting times.
+Any required meeting times will be indicated in the course schedule for that semester.
+Hybrid courses require that students attend classes in person half of the time and access much of the material online.
 These courses are designed to give you the flexibility and convenience you need to help you meet your educational goals.
 But before you consider enrolling in an online or hybrid course, the student should be aware that a good degree of initiative, discipline, diligence, and organization is required on the student’s part to successfully complete the course.